'It must stop': Deputy premier promises more money if needed to stop violence against women

 "If we need more money, we will put more money in," she said.

-Quebec has experienced a 12 per cent rise in violence against women during the COVID-19 pandemic.
+Quebec has experienced a 12 per cent rise in violence against women during the COVID-19 pandemic, but Guilbault said prosecution of these cases has risen by 45 per cent, proof, she said, that the system is working.

 Guilbault also urged men in despair to seek help and avoid a potential tragedy.